secure-player-data/dashboard-app/README.md

 # Secure Player Data

-A web app utilizing decentralized storage with SOLID to manage football data
+A web app utilizing decentralized storage with SOLID to enhance privacy and secutiry of football players and their player data.

 ## Stack